vencax/node-spa-auth/README.md

 - EMAIL_TRANSPORTER_USER: email from who emails are sent (default: admin@localhost)
 - EMAIL_TEMPLATE_DIR: directory where email templates are (default: emailTemplates in this project)
 - EMAIL_VALIDATION_TOKEN_DURATION: duration (in minutes) of tokens used in emails
+- FALLBACKLANG: code of fallback language for email template
 - CHPASSWDLINK: url with chage password form
 - PROJECT_NAME: name of your project or team used in email templates